pyretis.testing package

 Common methods for tests.

-This module defines methods that can be used for comparing results.
+This module defines methods that can be used for comparing results from different simulations, such as output files, reports, and path ensembles.

 Parameters: